ffnord/ffnord-puppet-gateway/README.md

   this module, you can check this with 'hostname -f'.
 * The configured dns server only provide support for the root zone.
   Custom tlds are currently not supported.
-* Since puppet renders all templates during initial processing, you have to clone the icvpn repo by hand before starting the puppet manifest.

 ## TODO

 * Bird IPv4 Route exchange
-* named/bind9 Freifunk/Hackint/DN42 TLDs
-* The announce script for alfred is functional iff only one mesh device is present.
 * Apply firewall rules automatially, when all rules are defined.

 ## Usage